Hackathonzx/IDSafe/README.md

 - Credential Issuance and Verification: Refugees receive verifiable credentials as NFTs or tokens, which can be used to prove their identity.
 - Event Emission: The system emits events for credential issuance and cross-chain verification, ensuring transparency and traceability.

+# How Chainlink is Used in the Project:
+In this project, Chainlink's Cross-Chain Interoperability Protocol (CCIP) is used to enable cross-chain identity verification.
+Specifically, Chainlink CCIP ensures that identity verification can occur across different blockchains, making the credential verification system interoperable.
+This is done by:
+- Emitting a cross-chain verification event that signals the credential needs to be verified on a specific chain (e.g., Avalanche).
+- Utilizing Chainlink's oracles to send verification requests and process responses between multiple blockchains securely.

 # Architecture
 # Smart Contracts:
 - DIDRegistry.sol: Manages the registration and retrieval of DIDs.